Writers in Collaboration: When Words Become Dance

 BY Rochelle Goldstein, October 10, 2019

-Writers in Collaboration is a bi-weekly series covering writers involved in two art mediums and/or working with other artists.
+Writers in Collaboration is a monthly series covering writers involved in two art mediums and/or working with other artists.

 This week we sat down with head of the translation program, Professor Susan Bernofsky who has been working with choreographer John Heginbotham's and artist Maira Kalman to bring the works of late Swiss writer Robert Walser to the stage.